bobbingwide/oik/README.md

 * Added: files for deprecated functions - but these are TOTALLY lazy
 * Added: help and syntax information for (some) NextGEN and Portfolio slideshow shortcodes
 * Added: help and syntax information for the NextGEN [nggallery] shortcode
-* Added: shortcode quicktag (labelled [] ) with jQuery code shared with th existing TinyMCE buttons
+* Added: shortcode quicktag (labelled [] ) with jQuery code shared with the existing TinyMCE buttons
 * Added: shortcodes can now provide: help, syntax, examples, live examples and snippets
 * Added: trace options, trace actions and trace reset buttons
 * Changed: Improved API for form fields